dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 START TRANSACTION;
 ```

-Now every single statement that you run after that command won't be saved permanently to the database, to test it out
+Now every single statement that you run after that command won't be saved permanently to the database.

+## Step 1
-let's insert another record to the `orders` table as follows:
+Let's insert another record to the `orders` table as follows but this time we will use a transaction.

 ```
 START TRANSACTION;